 More respect and recognition of youth-led organizations.
 As noted earlier, many peacebuilding organizations are led by youth and have small budgets.
 Although they do the bulk of the grassroots work, they are often overlooked by funders who tend to engage only with large, well-established organizations.
 The PAR process and community findings-sharing events have distinguished their organizations, particularly in the peacebuilding and CVE sectors.
 Most of the large NGOs outcompete small, youth-led organizations in the competition for funding and publicly dismiss these small organizations for lack of capacity.
-Now the perception is that the organizations of the PAR authors have research strengths and capacities.
-Some of the larger organizations have even requested training on participatory approaches and tools.
+Now the perception is that the organizations have even requested training on participatory approaches and tools.